DAVID MARTIN – 40 years of service to African liberation

 “The rest as they say is history; 40 years’ history of brave and meritorious service to African liberation.”

-David was banned in Southern Rhodesia, but entered Zimbabwe at the start of the transition to independence following the Lancaster House negotiations, establishing his home in Harare with his partner and fellow writer, Phyllis Johnson.
+David was banned from Southern Rhodesia, but entered Zimbabwe at the start of the transition to independence following the Lancaster House negotiations, establishing his home in Harare with his wife and fellow writer, Phyllis Johnson.
 At the time of his death, he had completed four new books and was working on a biography of Tongogara.

 David Martin was a prolific writer, who spent his life writing books as well as articles, including The Chitepo Assassination (1985); Destructive Engagement: Southern Africa at War (1986, updated 1989); and Apartheid Terrorism: The Destabilization Report (1989).